 The discussion is primarily US-centric because the intended audience is largely domestic.
-However, the principles apply elsewhere, and where relevant those implications are discussed, such as in chapter 19, "Kicking Shale into the Eyes of the Russian Bear," which also discusses the use of gas supply as a political tool.
+However, the principles apply elsewhere, and where relevant those implications are discussed, such as in chapter 22, "Kicking Shale Into the Eyes of the Russian Bear," which also discusses the use of gas supply as a political tool.
 Much of the world is watching to see whether we can exploit this economic windfall with minimal negative impact on our environment and way of life.

 Much of the book appears to have a focus on the present.
 In part this is deliberate.
 The realizations regarding the size of the resource, the impact on the economy, and the hazards associated with potentially careless production are relatively recent.
-Public anxiety is at a higher level than it was after the Deepwater Horizon oil spill two years ago.
+Public anxiety is at a higher level than it was after the Deepwater Horizon oil spill five years ago.
 Decisions made today will affect our economic and environmental security and well-being for decades.
 So a focus on the present is valid.
-However, the book also contains discussions about the future-in particular, to the predictions of the price of natural gas and oil in the coming years, which have significant bearing on decisions in the coming years.
+However, the book also contains discussions about the future-in particular, about the predictions of the price of natural gas and oil, which have significant bearing on decisions in the coming years.
 The future is also discussed in the context of alternative fuels, which necessarily take multiple years to have material impact.

 Environmental activism has been successful in closing coal-based electricity-generating plants, particularly older ones.
 This capacity cannot be replaced by renewable sources such as wind and solar in the short term because they are still generally too costly.
 I subscribe to the view that natural gas ought to be used as a bridging fuel until renewables are economically viable for base load.
-However, in chapter 18, "Will Cheap Natural Gas Hurt Renewables?"
+However, in chapter 21, "Will Cheap Natural Gas Hurt Renewables?"
 I discuss the belief that low gas prices will hurt the cause of renewables.
 This could change with price rises caused by increases in demand.
 The circumstances that could cause increases in demand are discussed in several chapters.

-The book is laid out in sections with fairly self-contained short chapters on each topic.
+The book is laid out in sections, with fairly self-contained short chapters on each topic.
 The intent is to allow the reader to skip to any chapter with a reasonable assurance of comprehension of the issues presented.
 But inevitably the understanding of some detail may well require that another chapter be read; in these cases references are made to the chapters in question.
+In response to an anonymous reader's critique on Amazon.com, we added a "big picture" introduction at the start of each section.